An Effective Way of Characterizing the Quantum Nonlocality: The degrees of quantum nonlocality

-The fundamental postulates of QM tell that physical obervables are represented by Hermitian matrices, and measurement results of an observable can only be the eigenvalues of the Hermitian matrix.
-Two observables represented by $N\times N$-dimensional Hermitian matrices $X$ and $Y$ may sum to $X+Y =Z$, and there exists
+The fundamental postulates of QM tell that physical obervables may be represented by Hermitian matrices, and the measurement results of an observable can only be those eigenvalues of the Hermitian matrix.
+Two observables $X$ and $Y$ in $N$-dimensional representation may sum as $X+Y =Z$, and there exists the relation \cite{Horn-Conj}:

-where $\alpha_i$, $\beta_j$, and $\gamma_k$ are eigenvalues of $X$, $Y$, and $Z$, arranged in descending order (see Ref. \cite{Horn-Conj} for more general forms and Ref. \cite{Horn-sep} for its application in quantum information theory).
-If $Y$ and $Y'$ are two-dimensional observables, the qubit, with eigenvalues $\pm 1$, the summation $(Y-Y') + (Y+Y') = 2Y$ gives
+where $\alpha_i$, $\beta_j$, and $\gamma_k$ are eigenvalues of $X$, $Y$, and $Z$, arranged in descending order.
+Note, the relation (\ref{Horn-ineq}) has various applications in quantum information sciences \cite{Horn-sep}.
+Suppose $Y$ and $Y'$ are two-dimensional observables with eigenvalues $\pm 1$, according to relation (\ref{Horn-ineq}) the summation $(Y-Y') + (Y+Y') = 2Y$ yields